rsjrny/Endurance-Nutrition-and-Hydration/README.md

 ## Installation Notes

-use pyinstaller --onefile --windowed RunningNutrition.py
+Build the exe was performed using pyinstaller --onefile --windowed RunningNutrition.py

-to create the executable file
+### Execution

+copy /dist/RunningNutrition.exe and
-copy the folder DataFiles and the exe to a separate folder
+/DataFiles/*.*  to a new folder
-deliver the new folder to the destination
+cd to the folder then execute RunningNutrition.exe

 ## Author